tweag/funflow/README.rst

 .. image:: https://circleci.com/gh/tweag/funflow.svg?style=svg
     :target: https://circleci.com/gh/tweag/funflow

-FunFlow is a library and tools to compose and run computational workflows.
+Funflow is a library and tools to compose and run computational workflows.
 A workflow is a computation built up of multiple steps.
 These steps are then wired together into a larger computation.
 Outputs from previous steps can form inputs to subsequent steps.

 Features
 --------

-- FunFlow allows for **seamless composition** of multiple types of computation:
+- Funflow allows for **seamless composition** of multiple types of computation:

   - *Pure functions* (of type `a -> b`)
   - *IO actions* (of type `a -> IO b`)
   - *External* computations.
-External computations are executed outside of FunFlow.
-They allow FunFlow to invoke computations from any language.
+External computations are executed outside of Funflow.
+They allow Funflow to invoke computations from any language.
   - *User-defined effects*.
-FunFlow is extensible with user-defined effects.
-By specifying different interpreters for such effects, you can easily test FunFlow in a mock environment.
+Funflow is extensible with user-defined effects.
+By specifying different interpreters for such effects, you can easily test Funflow in a mock environment.

-- FunFlow is designed to be **integrated** into your application.
+- Funflow is designed to be **integrated** into your application.
 Flows can be executed inside your Haskell program, even where they involve external computations which are run by other processes.
-FunFlow's support for user-defined effects lets you extend the grammar of a workflow with your own domain specific applications.
+Funflow's support for user-defined effects lets you extend the grammar of a workflow with your own domain specific applications.
-- FunFlow provides very powerful **caching** for steps.
+- Funflow provides very powerful **caching** for steps.

-  - FunFlow's caching is based around the *content store*.
+  - Funflow's caching is based around the *content store*.
 This stores all artifacts according to the hash of the inputs and computations which produced them.
-FunFlow uses this to know when exactly a computation must be rerun and when previous results can be re-used.
+Funflow uses this to know when exactly a computation must be rerun and when previous results can be re-used.
 [2]_
   - The content store also acts as a CAS_ system.
 This means that, if multiple inputs produce the same output, that output will be stored only once on disk